micoloretan/selnolig/README.md

 guide is in the file selnolig.pdf.

 The files README.md (the file you're currently reading), .gitignore, and .DS_Store are *not* part of the package and need not be downloaded.
+The files with extension .tex and .fea need only be downloaded if you're interested in compiling the source code yourself.